javiervidrua/javiervidrua.github.io/_posts/2020-09-24-learn-port-forwarding-and-tunneling.md

 Now that we're set up, let's use an example to explain dynamic port forwarding.

-Let's supose that the coworker of the last example now calls us because he needs help diagnosing two servers that are not working properly. **Each server has various services that we'll need to check**, so trying to do this kind of job using remote port forwarding would take a long time and you would have to run a lot of commands.
+Let's suppose that the coworker of the last example now calls us because he needs help diagnosing two servers that are not working properly. **Each server has various services that we'll need to check**, so trying to do this kind of job using remote port forwarding would take a long time and you would have to run a lot of commands.
 So instead of that, you use dynamic port forwarding:

 The first thing to do is to tell my coworker to run this command: